itsabugnotafeature/writeups/l3ak-2024/communication-gateway/writeup.md

 I was stuck for a while at how to interpret these rows, so I started looking for 10 bit protocols.
 The first thing I thought of was UART, because it's a common hardware interface.
 In order to hit 10 bits it must have a parity bit and a stop bit.
 However the 9th column is consistently a 0, even though there are varying numbers of 1s in each row, so it can't be a parity bit.

 Consistently 0 huh..., sounds like ASCII, so maybe the ASCII is in columns 2-9.
 I looked up the UART protocol on Wikipedia and found out it idles at a 1 and then uses a 0 to signal the start of a message.
-If we compare that to the symbols we recovered, we can clearly see that we have a start bit, 8 ASCII bits with a consistent 0 at the end (so it's least significant bit first), and then a single stop bit.
+If we compare that to the symbols we recovered, we can clearly see that we have a start bit (0), 8 ASCII bits with a consistent 0 at the end (so I know it's least significant bit first), and then a single stop bit (1).
 The fact that the first and last two symbols are all 1s supports this hypothesis, because it is the idling value.
 When I removed the leading 1s earlier, it turns out I was actually trimming the idle values.

 Now let's test the hypothesis by converting each bits 2-9 from each row to an ASCII character.